Careers360 Logo

 12.2.1 - Cattle Farming

-Cattle farming is done for milk production and agricultural work, proper feeding, disease control and breeding programmes improve productivity, Hybrid cattle breeds, like Jersey and Holstein-Friesian, yield high milk production.
+Cattle farming is done for milk production and agricultural work.
+Proper feeding, disease control and breeding programmes improve productivity.
+Hybrid cattle breeds, like Jersey and Holstein-Friesian, yield high milk production.

 12.2.2 - Poultry Farming

-Poultry farming involves the rearing of chicken, ducks and turkeys for eggs and meat.
+Poultry farming involves the rearing of chickens, ducks and turkeys for eggs and meat.
 Disease control, vaccination and balanced nutrition are important for high productivity.
 Hybrid breeds like Leghorn and Rhode Island Red are commonly used.

 12.2.3 - Fish Production